floweredscarf/su25/policies/index.md

 There are four projects in this course.
 Projects are larger and more challenging assignments than you would typically find in a lab.
 There will be some in lab time to work on these projects, but they are largely meant to be completed outside of lab.
+This semester **we will not be having OH** so please come to lab to get the best help.

 ### Exams